jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 Currently we have `cfg(test)` and `cfg(bench)`.
 Should `cfg(test)` be
 applied to all?
 Should `cfg(execution_context_name)` be used instead?
-Ideally we'd have a way when declaring a framework to declare what cfgs it should be built with.
+Ideally we'd have a way when declaring an execution context to declare what cfgs it should be built with.

 ## Other questions